Should You Go to Law School?

 According to a Bloomberg Law study, more than 75% of law school students reported increased anxiety, and over half said they experienced depression.

-Then there's the bar exam looming on the horizon for those who wish to practice law.
-Last year, about 78% of law grads passed the bar on their first attempt.
+Then there’s the bar exam looming on the horizon for those who wish to practice law.
+Last year, more than 79% of law grads passed the bar on their first attempt, per Reuters.

 But the rewards of a legal career often prove worth the financial, intellectual, and emotional toll.
 Students are drawn to the profession because it offers a tangible way to make a difference, to perhaps even change the world.